2002–03 United States network television schedule

 PBS is not included; member stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
+Also not included are stations affiliated with Pax TV, as its schedule is composed mainly of syndicated reruns although it also carried a limited schedule of first-run programs.

 Sunday

 NOTE: Fox was to have aired Oliver Beene and The Grubbs on Sundays at 7:30 p.m. and 9:30 p.m., respectively, but instead made last-minute changes by postponing Oliver Beene to the following spring and canceling The Grubbs.
-In their places, reruns of King of the Hill and Malcolm in the Middle were slotted.
+In their places, King of the Hill and reruns of Malcolm in the Middle were slotted.